-Your team of underwriters will determine the details and descriptions of the securities and may also provide attachments, schedules, or amendments, which provide general industry information.
+Whereas, your team of underwriters will determine the details and descriptions of the securities.
+They may also provide attachments, schedules, or amendments, which provide general industry information.
 Your audit firm will help prepare necessary historical financial statements and disclosures.

 Drafting the preliminary prospectus

 The first step in drafting the prospectus is generally to establish a working group and assign responsibility to individuals for gathering information and preparing parts of the prospectus.
-In the initial meeting, you’ll reinforce and convey the strategic goals and future direction of your company, as established in your business plan.
+In the initial meeting, you’ll reinforce and convey the strategic goals.
+Moreover, the future direction of your company, as established in your business plan.
 In this way all responsible parties will align while engaging in the drafting process.

 Filing the preliminary prospectus

-Once the preliminary prospectus is drafted, it is filed with the securities regulators in the provinces and territories where you plan to become an issuer.
-If filing a prospectus in Québec, it will need to be translated into French.
+After drafting the preliminary prospectus, file it with the securities regulators in the provinces and territories where you plan to become an issuer.
+If filing a prospectus in Québec, be sure to translate the document into French ahead of time.

 Other important documents